beloslavamalakova/dbl_1/README.md

 ### Testing of the results:
 We tested both with manually labeled data and with an already existing dataset on Kaggle: https://www.kaggle.com/datasets/crowdflower/twitter-airline-sentiment/data

-The notebook for testing is Evaluation.ipynb
+The notebook for testing is Evaluation.ipynb.
+When you want to run the code you have to upload the specific file that you want to test: either eval_dataset_US_airlines.csv which is for testing on an already labeled data for US airlines, and also the test_manual_evaluation.csv which contains the ~600 manually labeled tweets.

 ### demo.py